dowlingw/bird-tool/README.md

 -    `-n`             Runs as a NAGIOS check, can be combined with `-p`
 -    `-6`             Query on the socket for IPv6 BIRD
 -    `-x`             Output a list of accepted prefixes, one per line.
 Not compatible with `-s`, `-n` or `-p`
+-    `-j`             Joe mode, includes the AS Path in the output of `-x`
+-    `-l`             Output a list of peered ASNs, one per line.
+Not compatible with any other option

 This module now provides its own IPC with BIRD daemon via the birdc command.